gotenberg/gotenberg/README.md

   # your other services

   gotenberg-proxy:
-    # Traefik is a powerful HTTP reverse proxy which allowx us to do some load-balancing.
+    # Traefik is a powerful HTTP reverse proxy which allows us to do some load-balancing.
     # It provides various methods of load-balancing which are not described here.
     # More information: https://traefik.io/
     image: traefik:1.5-alpine